UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/16-conflict.md

 read name
 echo "Hello $name."
 #the read command requests user input, we use `$` to recall the variable established by `read`
-#this line is added by Vlad
+#this line is added by collaborator
 ~~~
 {: .output}